EPprivate/private_repo/README.md

 IntelliJ IDEA analyzes all detected problems, provides a description for each error, and offers a way to fix the issue.
 Mistakes can be resolved either directly in the editor, or in the **Problems** tool window that allows you to process more errors at once.

 ### Fixing errors in the editor

+If there are few errors in your code, you can address the problems directly in the editor.
+To fix a mistake, do the following:

+1.

 ### Fixing errors in the Problems tool window